 Autumn is the busiest time for birds and birdwatchers, with predictable scarcities including Wryneck, Bluethroat, Pectoral Sandpiper, Common Rosefinch, Ortolan, Snow and Lapland Bunting, Jack Snipe, Rose-Coloured Starling and Spotted Crake (to name but a few), while past rarities include Red-Eyed Vireo, Rose-Breasted Grosbeak, Yellow-Billed Cuckoo, Blackpoll Warbler, Upland Sandpiper, American Golden Plover, Dusky, Pallas and Radde's Warblers, Red-Throated and Olive-Backed Pipits and Eyebrowed Thrush.

 Spring (which arrives ridiculously early) gives an opportunity to see many migrants who overshoot from the south, such as Woodchat Shrikes, Hoopoes and rare Herons including Night Heron, Purple Heron and Little Bittern.

-Seabirds include internationally important colonies of breeding Puffins, Guillemots and Razorbill as well as the elusive European Strom Petrel.
+Seabirds include internationally important colonies of breeding Puffins, Guillemots and Razorbill as well as the elusive European Storm Petrel.